Use the Standard Syntax for More Advanced Searches

 Hidden Data and Annotations

-Use these field searches to find hidden data or document annotations.
+These fields search hidden data or document annotations.
 You can search any part of these tokenized fields, which are not case-sensitive for the purposes of search.

-• docannotations:: <docannotations_terms> finds the following types of document annotations: Excel_Auto_Filter, Excel_Comments, Excel_Protected_Worksheets, Excel_Protected_Workbook, Excel_Track_Changes, Pdf_Comments, Word_Comments,and Word_Revisions (to flag edits, even when track changes is disabled), PowerPoint_Comments, or PowerPoint_Notes.
+• docannotations:: <docannotations_terms> searches the following types of document annotations: Excel_Auto_Filter, Excel_Comments, Excel_Protected_Worksheets, Excel_Protected_Workbook, Excel_Track_Changes, Pdf_Comments, Word_Comments,and Word_Revisions (to flag edits, even when track changes is disabled), PowerPoint_Comments, or PowerPoint_Notes.
 As of 5.4.2.0, this field supports Microsoft Office documents that contain Modern Comments and can contain the appropriate value (Excel_Comments, PowerPoint_Comments, or Word_Comments).

 Examples: